Genymobile/scrcpy/README.md

 ### Reduce size

-Sometimes, it is useful to mirror an Android device at a lower definition to increase performances.
+Sometimes, it is useful to mirror an Android device at a lower definition to increase performance.

-To limit both width and height to some value (e.g. 1024):
+To limit both the width and height to some value (e.g. 1024):

 ```bash
 scrcpy --max-size 1024
 scrcpy -m 1024  # short version
 ```

-The other dimension is computed to that the device aspect-ratio is preserved.
+The other dimension is computed to that the device aspect ratio is preserved.
 That way, a device in 1920×1080 will be mirrored at 1024×576.

 ### Change bit-rate

-The default bit-rate is 8Mbps.
-To change the video bitrate (e.g. to 2Mbps):
+The default bit-rate is 8 Mbps.
+To change the video bitrate (e.g. to 2 Mbps):

 ```bash
 scrcpy --bit-rate 2M